 Shaun Waterman is a journalist and consultant on terrorism and national and homeland security issues, contracted by CSIS to research and write this report.
-Currently a freelance reporter for the Washington Times and other publications, he was a senior correspondent and editor at United Press International in Washington from 2000 to 2009.
+Currently a freelance reporter for the Washington Times and other publications, he was from 2000-09 a senior correspondent and editor at United Press International in Washington.

-George Ivanov is a CSIS researcher and a Master's degree graduate in International Science and Technology Policy at George Washington University.
+George Ivanov is a CSIS researcher and a master's degree candidate in International Science and Technology Policy at George Washington University.